Ashod/Now-Reading-Redux/README.md

 # Now Reading Redux #
-Contributors: Ashod
+Contributors: ashodnakashian, bgunnink
 Tags: wordpress, books, widget, amazon
 Requires at least: 2.7.0
-Tested up to: 3.1
+Tested up to: 3.2
-Stable tag: 6.0.4.0
+Stable tag: 6.0.8.0

 Allows you to display the books you're reading, have read recently and plan to read, with cover art fetched automatically from Amazon.